 - If Child A displays high level behaviour two adults must be present at all times - If Child A is displaying high level behaviour all adults must be consistent and use the Child Ae language and expectations at all times - If Child A refuses to comply with the adult request he is given a choice "Child A when you have done...then you can...' and then give him 'take' up time.
-If he still refuses to comply repeat the choices again and say "Child A when you have... then you can ... if not....... (sanction), the choice is yours".
+If he still refuses to comply repeat the choices again and say "Child A when you have... then you can ... if not...... (sanction), the choice is yours".
 This may be repeated up to three times.
 If he follows through with the request he gets praise and if he doesn't then a sanction follows e.g. being moved into the cloud, missing minutes from his playtime/lunchtime.
 All adults must ensure the sanction is followed through.

-Date: Class LSA:
+Class LSA:

-Signed by: Class MDA:
+Class MDA:

-Class Teacher: SENCO:
+SENCO:

-Parent: